r-hub/blog/content/post/2025-02-13-lazy/index.md

 As a consequence, duckplyr is lazy on the inside for all DuckDB operations but eager on the outside, thanks to [ALTREP](https://duckdb.org/2024/04/02/duckplyr.html#eager-vs-lazy-materialization), a powerful R feature that among other things supports **deferred evaluation**.

-> ALTREP allows R objects to have different in-memory representations, and for custom code to be executed whenever those objects are accessed.
+> "ALTREP allows R objects to have different in-memory representations, and for custom code to be executed whenever those objects are accessed."
+Hannes Mühleisen.

 If the thing accessing the duckplyr data.frame is...